DMChernowitz/HaringEscherCPsat/README.md

     - `juxt_index_list`: list, with the appropriate edges connecting each index to the next.
     - `double_apart_list`: list, empty: no constraints on the shape.
     - `thickness`: list, of thickness (float) per cell
-    - `eyes`: list, containing information of where to plot markings that serve as eyes, on index 0, opposite index 1.
+    - `eyes`: list, containing information of where to plot markings that serve as eyes, on the cell at index 0, facing away from index 1.

 The way to utilize this class is to make a list of `Tile` instances, and feed that list into the `TileSolver` class.
 This class is intended to solve the tiling problem.